 Publication Fee: Journal is free.
 Journal will not take any kind of fee/processing fee/handling fee/review fee.
 JEBS reserves the right to ask editing/reviewing fee (100 USD) if the article is withdrawn after the review process completed.

-Author may withdraw his paper in 1 week after submission, if the author want to withdraw paper after the paper edited/reviewed, the author will be asked to pay editing/reviewing fee (100 USD) before signing the copyright.
-There is no any force.
+An author may withdraw his paper in 1 week after submission, if the author wants to withdraw the paper after the paper edited/reviewed, the author will be asked to pay an editing/reviewing fee (100 USD) before signing the copyright.
+There is no force.
 After signing the copyright, the paper can not be withdrawn at any condition after the paper published in the journal Fundamental errors in published works.
 (When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor and cooperate with the editor to retract or correct the paper.

 Online Paper Submission

 Prospective authors are invited to submit full-text papers including abstract, keywords, introduction, methodology, result description, tables, figures and references.
 Full text papers (.doc, .pdf) should be submitted online

 The language of the manuscript must be in English (either American or British standard, but not the mixture of both).